Equine Thrush: Symptoms, Causes & Treatment | Probiotic Spray | MicroMed

-DESCRIPTION: the keratin-loving bacteria Spherophorus neaophorus, and the sheep foot rot organism fusobacterium necrophorumis are usually responsible for the rotting noxious odor and blackish ooze found upon the frog, and commonly referred to as thrush.
+DESCRIPTION: the keratin-loving bacteria Spherophorus neaophorus, and the sheep foot rot organism fusobacterium necrophorumis are usually responsible.

 These organisms attack the softened tissues of the frog, causing it to rot.